smartree/Worktips-v2/README.md

 **5. BOOST issue resolving**

-**_Warning!_ The following procedure will uninstall your existing boost version and install the minimal version needed to compile successfully.**
+**_Warning!_ The following procedure will uninstall your existing boost version and install the minimum version needed to compile successfully.**

 - Uninstall your active boost version